TobikoData/sqlmesh/docs/reference/configuration.md

   db: my_db
 ```

-If you had a model name of `db.table` then the physical table would be created as `my_db.table_<fingerprint>` instead
-of the default behavior of `sqlmesh__db.table_<fingerprint>`.
+If you had a model name of `db.table` then the physical table would be created as `my_db.table_<fingerprint>` instead of the default behavior of `sqlmesh__db.table_<fingerprint>`.

 Keep in mind this applies to just the physical tables that SQLMesh creates.
-The views are still created in `db` (prod)
-or `db__<env>`.
-You may want to override this behavior if you have permissions/governance rules you are trying to
-adhere to at your organization and therefore need more control over the schema names used.
+The views are still created in `db` (prod) or `db__<env>`.
+You may want to override this behavior if you have permissions/governance rules you are trying to adhere to at your organization and therefore need more control over the schema names used.

 ### View Schema Override

 By default SQLMesh appends the environment name to the schema name when creating new environments.
-This can be changed
-to instead append a suffix at the end of table instead.
-This means that new environment views will be created in the
-same schema as production but be differentiated having their names end with `__<env>`.
+This can be changed to append a suffix at the end of table instead.
+This means that new environment views will be created in the same schema as production but be differentiated having their names end with `__<env>`.

 Config example:

 ```yaml linenums="1"
 environment_suffix_target: table
 ```

 If you had a model name of `db.users`, and you were creating a `dev` environment, then the view would be created as `db.users__dev` instead of the default behavior of `db__dev.users`.

-The default behavior of appending the suffix to schemas is recommended because it leaves production with a single clean
-interface for accessing the views.
-However if you are deploying SQLMesh in an environment with tight restrictions on
-schema creation then this can be a useful way of reducing the number of schemas that need to be created.
+The default behavior of appending the suffix to schemas is recommended because it leaves production with a single clean interface for accessing the views.
+However if you are deploying SQLMesh in an environment with tight restrictions on schema creation then this can be a useful way of reducing the number of schemas that need to be created.

 ## Additional details